qwfy/doc-browser/README.md

 - This application uses docsets, along with the corresponding style sheets, produced by DevDocs.

-The Hoogle support receives [helps](https://github.com/qwfy/doc-browser/issues/2) from [Neil Mitchell](https://github.com/ndmitchell), the author of Hoogle.
-This application also ships with a little code (modified) from the [Hoogle](https://github.com/ndmitchell/hoogle) project, the modified code is licensed under the BSD license.
+Many thanks to [Neil Mitchell](https://github.com/ndmitchell) for the great [Hoogle](https://github.com/ndmitchell/hoogle).
+The Hoogle support receives [helps](https://github.com/qwfy/doc-browser/issues/2) from him.
+This application also ships with a little code from the Hoogle project, the modified code is licensed under the BSD license.

 For Hoogle support, this application guides user to download documentation archive from [Stackage](https://www.stackage.org).